Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Introduction

-The main contributions of the paper are two folds.
-At first, it is well known that the presence of noise is the crucial factor to result in over-fitting and it is not difficult to design learning algorithms with good generalization performance to produce perfect fit for noiseless data \citep{Li2018,Cao2019}.
-Our first result is then to study the generalization capability of deep ReLU nets interpolators for noiseless data.
-In particular, we construct a deep ReLU net that exactly interpolates the noiseless data but performs extremely bad in generalization and also prove that for deep ReLU nets with more than two hidden layers, there always exist global minima of ERM that can generalize extremely well, provided the width achieves a certain level and the data are noiseless.
-This is different from the linear models studied in \cite{Belkin2018,Belkin2018nips,Belkin2019,Hastie2019,Liang2020,Muthukumar2020,Lin2020,Bartlett2021} and shows the difficulty in analysis on over-parameterized deep ReLU nets.
-Our second result, more importantly, focuses on the existence of a perfect global minimum of ERM on over-parameterized deep ReLU nets that achieves almost optimal generalization error bounds for numerous types of data.
+The main contributions of the paper are two folds. { Since} the presence of noise is a crucial factor to result in over-fitting and it is not difficult to design learning algorithms with good generalization performance to produce perfect fit for noiseless data \cite{Li2018,Cao2019}, our first result is then to study the generalization capability of deep ReLU nets that { exactly interpolate noiseless data}.
+In particular, we construct a deep ReLU net that exactly interpolates the noiseless data but performs extremely { badly} in generalization and also prove that for deep ReLU nets with more than two hidden layers, there always exist global minima of ERM that can generalize extremely well, provided the number of free parameters achieves a certain level and the data are noiseless.
+This is different from the linear models studied in \cite{Belkin2018,Belkin2018nips,Belkin2019,Hastie2019,Liang2020,Muthukumar2020,Lin2020,Bartlett2021} and shows the difficulty in analyzing over-parameterized deep ReLU nets.
+Our second result, more importantly, focuses on the existence of a perfect global minimum of ERM on over-parameterized deep ReLU nets that achieves almost optimal generalization error { rates} for numerous types of data.
 Using the network deepening approach, we rigorously prove that, if the depth and width of a deep net are larger than specific values, then there always exists such a perfect global minimum.
-This finding partly demonstrates the reason of the over-fitting resistance phenomenon of deep learning training and shows that implementing ERM on over-parameterized deep nets can derive an estimator of high quality.
+This finding partly demonstrates the reason of the { benign over-fitting phenomenon of deep learning } and shows that implementing ERM on over-parameterized deep nets can derive an estimator of high quality.
 Different from the existing results, our analysis requires neither high dimensionality of the input space nor strong restrictions on the covariance matrix of the input data.

 The rest of this paper is organized as follows.
 In the next section, after introducing the deep ReLU nets, we provide theoretical guarantee for the existence of good deep nets interpolant for noiseless data.
 In Section \ref{Sec.Noisy}, we present our main results via rigorously proving the existence of perfect global minima.
 In Section \ref{Sec.Related-work}, we compare our results with related work and present some discussions.
 In Section \ref{Sec.numerical}, we conduct numerical experiments to verify our theoretical assertions.
 We prove our results in the last section.